iris-hep/analysis-grand-challenge/docs/taskbackground.rst

 5. Systematic Uncertainties
 ---------------------------------------------------------------
 This section explains how to calculate the various systematic uncertainties we incorporate into our model.
 Some of these affect the kinematics of the event, so the observables will need to be calculated for each variation.
+Note that one-sided variations must be symmetrized.

 .. list-table:: Systematic Uncertainties
    :widths: 20 20 20 40